SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 ## Swish Payments

-> Add Swish to your Swedbank Pay Payment instruments and take advantage of **[Swedbank Pay Settlement Service][settlement-service]** to get consolidated payments and reporting, for all your payment methods.
+{% include jumbotron.html body="Add Swish to your Swedbank Pay Payment instruments and take advantage of **[Swedbank Pay Settlement Service](/payments/swish/other-features#settlement-and-reconcilliation)** to get consolidated payments and reporting, for all your payment methods." %}

 ## How do you get started with Swish through  Swedbank Pay